Mace & Menter is now Healthia

 As part of this change we are launching:

-• Problems Worth Solving - a podcast focusing on service design in health and care where we will be talking to people who have had impact through taking a user centred approach.
+• Problems Worth Solving - a podcast focusing on user centred service design in health and care where we will be talking to people who have had impact through taking a user centred approach.
 Sign up below or get in touch if there’s someone you would like to hear from.

 • Online webinars and roundtables focusing on design-led health and care